okfn/handbook/text/recipes/choropleth-maps.rst

 Jvectormap adds values as so called "series". the series we want to create is a region series.
 So let's extend our JavaScript file.
 First let's create some data.
-A series consists of a JavaScript object where 2 letter country codes are the key and the value is the value for displaying. e.q. this could be::
+A series consists of a JavaScript object where 2 letter country codes are the key and the value is the value for displaying. e.g. this could be::

     var data={"GB":20, "IN":11, "CN":17, "US":9, "AU":25};